Browser Based Video Chat

 Is WebRTC supported on mobile devices?

-Today the only mobile platform that can support WebRTC without a download is Android, assuming you have a WebRTC capable browser installed.
-Not all Android browsers support WebRTC, so you need to be certain you are using a supported browser.
-On iOS there are currently no browsers that support WebRTC.
-To enable WebRTC on mobile devices, most developers choose to build it into an existing app.
-Vidyo.io provides mobile SDKs to make it possible to add multiparty video chat to your app on both Android and iOS.
+Browsers on Android and iOS do support WebRTC.
+Not all browsers on Android support WebRTC, so you need to be certain you are using a supported browser.
+For convenience of the user and better performance, most developers choose to build video chat support directly into an existing app.
+Vidyo.io provides mobile SDKs to make it possible to add group video chat to your app on both Android and iOS.

 Does WebRTC work well through firewalls?